Finding Your Voice: Why It Matters More Than You Think

 It’s a delusion to think that any one voice is more valuable than another.

 It’s false to think that simply because someone is speaking up, their voice is more worthy of being heard than any other.
-Their voice isn’t more worthy or important—it’s simply being vocalized.The truth is, your voice matters because you matter just as much as anyone else, even if our modern, capitalist, and class-based society would lead you to believe otherwise.
+Their voice isn’t more worthy or important—it’s just being vocalized.
+The truth is, your voice matters because you matter just as much as anyone else, even if our modern, capitalist, and class-based society would lead you to believe otherwise.

-But your voice won’t really matter to anyone if it doesn’t matter to you first.
-That’s the thing.Do you speak up about your feelings and opinions?
-Do you speak up when you disagree?
-Do you speak up when someone violates your boundaries?
+But your voice won’t truly matter to anyone if it doesn’t matter to you first.
+Do you speak up about your feelings and opinions?
+Do you voice your disagreements?
+Do you assert yourself when someone violates your boundaries?

 Nobody can read your mind (thank goodness!!).

-It’s a mistake to think that people should just know what you mean, what you want or need, your opinion, or to just know your intentions.
+It’s a mistake to think that people should just know what you mean, what you want or need, your opinion, or just know your intentions.

 Honestly, many people don’t even know themselves in this way, yet they still expect others to know.

 My friend, if you want to be known, you need to use your voice.
-First with yourself and then with others.
+First, with yourself, and then with others.

 If you want people to deeply know you, you need to be willing to deeply know yourself and be willing to deeply see and know others.

 And who do you need to say it to?
 Is it yourself?
 Your partner?
 A parent, friend, boss, or employee?
+It’s not worth staying silent.
+It eats away at you.
+It keeps you feeling small.

 Staying silent makes you feel lonely, anxious, and depressed.